kubos/kubos/docs/installation-docs/sdk-installing.rst

         $ vagrant ssh

-This will start an SSH session in the vagrant box with the Kubos CLI and all of the required dependencies installed.
+This will start an SSH session in the Vagrant box with the Kubos CLI and all of the required dependencies installed.

 That's it!
 From here see more on: